awwaiid/repl-looper/README.md

 a:clear() -- erase loop contents
 ```

-Now that you have the script running on norns and the local UI up in a browser and everything working together, read through the [Usage Reference](#fullish-usage-reference) below and [Techniques](techniques.lua) to get more some ideas!
+Now that you have the script running on norns and everything working, read through the [Usage Reference](#fullish-usage-reference) below and [Techniques](techniques.lua) to get more some ideas!

 # Resources